PPL-IIITA/ppl-assignment-lit2015008/README.md

 Enrollment Number : LIT2015008
 Section - A

+Build System :

-Operating System : Windows 10 Compiler : gnu g++
+Operating System : Windows 10
+OS Type : 64 bit
+Compiler : gnu++

+Note :

+All codes submitted are build and tested on Dev-C++ 5.11

-To run the ppl_main.cpp file , run the file normally on dev-c++ and give an input k to print 'k' most happy and compatible couples.
+To run Q1 and Q2, run PPL_main.cpp in the folder PPL and give input k to print k most happy and compatible couples, the output will be displayed on screen as well as will be written in required text files.

-For Documentation : In Documentation_HTML folder copy all the files/folders at one place and run the annotated.html file.
+To run Q3, Q4 and Q5, open their respective folders inside folder PPL Part 2 and run the ppl_main.cpp The output will be written in required text files.

+Class Diagram :

+The class diagram for Q1 and Q2 is Class Diagram.pdf The class diagram for part 2 i.e. Q3, Q4 and Q5 is in the folder PPL Part 2 with the name Class Diagram.pdf

+Documentation :

+The documentation for Q1 and Q2 is Documentation_HTML
+The documentation for part 2 i.e. Q3, Q4 and Q5 is in the folder PPL Part 2 with the name Documentation